Constructive proofs of existence and stability of solitary waves in the Whitham and capillary-gravity Whitham equations: Spectral stability

-\subsection{Proof of eigencouples of \boldmath\texorpdfstring{$D\widetilde{\mathbb{F}}(\tilde{u})$}{DF(u)}\unboldmath}
+\subsection{Proof of eigencouples of \boldmath\texorpdfstring{$D\mathbb{F}(\tilde{u})$}{DF(u)}\unboldmath}

-First, notice that $D\widetilde{\mathbb{F}}(\tilde{u})$ only possesses real eigenvalues as it is self-adjoint on $L^2$.
-Then, similarly as what was achieved in Section 5 in \cite{unbounded_domain_cadiot}, the goal is to set-up a zero finding problem to prove eigencouples of $D\widetilde{\mathbb{F}}(\tilde{u}).$ Following Lemma \ref{lem : result on eigenvalues}, it is enough to study the non-positive part of the spectrum of $D\widetilde{\mathbb{F}}(\tilde{u})$ in order to conclude about stability.
-In particular, we prove that the non-positive part of the spectrum of $D\widetilde{\mathbb{F}}(\tilde{u})$ only contains eigenvalues with finite multiplicity. \begin{lemma} Let $\sigma_0$ be defined in Lemma \ref{prop : analyticity and value of a} and let $\lambda_{\max}>0$ be defined as
+First, notice that $D\mathbb{F}(\tilde{u})$ only possesses real eigenvalues as it is self-adjoint on $L^2$.
+Then, similarly as what was achieved in Section 5 in \cite{unbounded_domain_cadiot}, the goal is to set-up a zero finding problem to prove eigencouples of $D\mathbb{F}(\tilde{u}).$ Following Lemma \ref{lem : result on eigenvalues}, it is enough to study the non-positive part of the spectrum of $D\mathbb{F}(\tilde{u})$ in order to conclude about stability.
+In particular, we prove that the non-positive part of the spectrum of $D\mathbb{F}(\tilde{u})$ only contains eigenvalues with finite multiplicity. {Before presenting the proof, notice that, given $\lambda < \sigma_0$, we have